 D&C 128:1 – The Spirit Occupies our Minds and Presses upon our Feelings

 How many times does this type of revelation come to the leadership of the church?!
 This is how Joseph Smith was prompted many times.
-The fact that the subject of baptism for the dead pressed upon Joseph’s mind at this particular time is a remarkable manifestation of the Spirit, when we realize that at the time Joseph was being pursued by enemies and was facing numerous difficulties and distractions.
+The fact that the subject of baptism for the dead pressed upon Joseph’s mind at the particular time that it did is a remarkable manifestation of the Spirit, when we realize that at the time Joseph was being pursued by enemies and was facing numerous difficulties and distractions.
 This is how President Spencer W. Kimball was prompted to seek for priesthood blessings for worthy members of every race.
-Another irony is that in his conference talk on revelation, Elder Graham Doxey stated that this subject had been on his mind since the speaking assignment came.
+Another irony is that in his conference talk on revelation, Elder Graham Doxey stated that this subject, revelation, had been on his mind since the speaking assignment came.
 He obviously had received revelation that he should give a talk on revelation.

-President Joseph F Smith’s vision (recorded in D&C 138) was precipitated by the thoughts of the deaths of beloved family members, his own imminent death, and deaths of millions worldwide, due to the Spanish Influenza and World War I.
+President Joseph F Smith’s great vision recorded in D&C 138 was precipitated by the thoughts of the deaths of beloved family members, his own imminent death, and deaths of millions worldwide, due to the Spanish Influenza and World War I.

 D&C 8:2-3 – The Spirit Tells us in our Minds and our Hearts

 Elder Richard G. Scott explained this scripture very specifically in an address at the annual Church Educational System Religious Educators Symposium at BYU, August 11th, 1998: “I would explain that an impression to the mind is very specific.
 Detailed words can be heard or felt and written as though the instruction were being dictated.”

 Here is an amazing experience Elder Russell M. Nelson had with this type of revelation: